aigents/aigents-java/doc/aigents_integration_news_channel.md

 [![](http://img.youtube.com/vi/8r_vmlkFKfI/0.jpg)](http://www.youtube.com/watch?v=8r_vmlkFKfI "")

-## 3. Set up the users per channel and restart sessions
+## 3. Set up users per channel and restart sessions

 1. For the user registration purpose, [registration and login by email flow](https://github.com/aigents/aigents-java/blob/master/test.out) is suggested.
 1. The registration for every user should be performed only once, using the email.